 Loren Ambinder, Legal director

-Loren Page Ambinder is based in the New York office.
-She supports eleQtra’s project development and financing efforts and advises the Board on corporate and company matters.
-Loren has over nineteen years of project finance and corporate finance experience, with expertise in complex international power (renewables), infrastructure, oil/gas, mining and industrial transactions and project development and implementation.
+Loren Page Ambinder supports eleQtra’s project development and financing efforts and advises the Board on corporate and company matters.
+Loren has extensive project finance and corporate finance experience, with expertise in complex international power (renewables); infrastructure; oil/gas; mining and industrial transactions and project development and implementation.

 Loren began her legal career in the International Project Finance Group of Milbank Tweed Hadley & McCloy, where she represented financial and multilateral institutions, export credit agencies and sponsors in international project finance transactions in Latin America, the Middle East, Europe and Africa.
 In 2005, she joined the Millennium Challenge Corporation (“MCC”) as Assistant General Counsel of International Operations, where she supported MCC and its partner foreign governments in developing, implementing and monitoring their Millennium Challenge Account programs.
 Prior to joining eleQtra, Loren was an Executive Director of Legal and Compliance at Morgan Stanley and an Executive Director at GE Capital, for their respective Project Finance/Global Structured Products groups.